chesterbeckett/chesterbeckett.github.io/_posts/2024-12-10-BuffaloWings.md

 You can make the sauce while the wings are cooling or cooking and reheat when the chicken is ready.

-Optional: I like to add an extra kick to mine so I get a fresh Scotch Bonnet (or just half, or less), finely chopped and add to the melted butter, cook for 1 min before adding Frank's.
+> Optional: I like to add an extra kick to mine so I get a fresh Scotch Bonnet (or just half, or less), finely chopped and add to the melted butter, cook for 1 min before adding Frank's.
+{: .prompt-tip }

 1. Melt the butter in a sauce pan.
 2. Once melted add in the <a href="https://amzn.eu/d/iR3vThY" target="_blank">Frank's Red Hot Sauce</a> and bring up to temp, not boiling.
 3. Add the honey.
-4. Taste and season as required with salt.
+4. Taste and season as required with salt/pepper to taste.
 5. Keep the sauce warm for the tossing.

 ## Toss and serve